AFathi/NotchToolkit/README.md

 - iOS 11
 - Swift 3.2 or higher

- `NotchToolbar` has options to customize your Toolbar and UIView, check [**NotchToolbar Options**](#notchtoolbar-options) and [**More Options**](#more-options) for more details.
+ `NotchToolkit` has options to customize your Toolbar and UIView, check [**NotchToolbar Options**](#notchtoolbar-options) and [**More Options**](#more-options) for more details.

 ## Example Project